-Twenty-five states’ fundraising laws require the “disclosure” of information about the soliciting nonprofitThese charitable disclosures serve to educate prospective donors about the organization, its leadership, and its financial standing.
+Twenty-six states’ fundraising laws require the “disclosure” of information about the soliciting nonprofitThese charitable disclosures serve to educate prospective donors about the organization, its leadership, and its financial standing.
 Organizations can use charitable disclosure statements to safeguard public trust and increase the effectiveness of their fundraising appeals.

 Generally, states require these disclosures to be included in all written materials sent by any method to potential donors and in all follow-up communication.
 The required information may include the organization’s name, address, and telephone number, a description of the charitable purpose or program, or whether the solicited gift (or a portion of it) may be deducted as a charitable contribution.

 Nonprofit webpages that solicit donations are no exception to state regulations requiring disclosures.
 Charitable disclosure statements must be conspicuously displayed on any webpage that identifies a mailing address to send contributions, identifies a telephone number to call to process donations, or provides for online processing of gifts.

 The below table lists the required disclosure language by state for your convenience.
 Charitable registration requirements vary by state and frequently change.
 We offer a Dynamic Disclosure tool that automates the maintenance of your charitable disclosures.
 We also offer a full suite of fundraising compliance services to reduce your workload in managing state charitable registration and disclosure requirements.

 Every charitable organization or sponsor which is required to register under s.
 496.405 must conspicuously display in capital letters the following statement on every printed solicitation, written confirmation, receipt, or reminder of contribution: